Hong Kong pet rabbits enjoy bunny resort while owners away

 That’s especially evident this month, as the lifting of COVID-19 restrictions in Hong Kong is spurring a surge in travel for the Lunar New Year to welcome the Year of the Rabbit.

-Donna Li, the owner of Bunny Style, said she’s fully booked for the holiday and keeps her charges happy with regular exercise, parties, spa treatments and lots of carrots.
+Donna Li, the owner of Bunny Style, said she’s fully booked for the holiday and keeps her charges happy with regular exercise, parties, spa treatments and lots of hay.

 “We aim to provide a secure environment,” Li said.

-Note: This story has been corrected to show that rabbits were provided with hay, not carrots.